har015/passwordChallenge/README.md

 -functions to gather user input (length, uppercase, numbers, and special characters

--funiton to generate password
+-funciton to generate password

--funtion to show password on website
+-function to show password on website

 PREVIEW